o3de/o3de.org/content/docs/user-guide/assets/pipeline/user_defined_properties.md

 ## An example of car with LODs and a collision mesh

 This is an example of a Car.fbx file that was saved with UDP metadata for LOD and PhsyX metadata.
 The Asset Processor will request the Scene Builder to process the Car.fbx source scene asset.
-The Scene Builder (running in the Asset Builder) imports the scene and builds the scene graph with scene graph nodes with CustomPropertyData content.
-Latter on the default procedural prefab builder will read in the custom properties in order to build out LOD manifest rules and physics manifest rules.
-Latter on, these manifest rules will turn into LOD models and physic mesh product files.
+The Scene Builder (running in the Asset Builder process) imports the scene and builds the scene graph with scene graph nodes with CustomPropertyData content.
+Later on, the default procedural prefab builder will read in the custom properties in order to build out LOD manifest rules and physics manifest rules.
+Finally, these manifest rules will turn into LOD models and physic mesh product files.

 ![Car FBX example with UDPs.](/images/user-guide/assets/pipeline/scene_api_udp.jpg)